FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Preliminaries and Related Work

-The {\it Knowledge Distillation (KD)-based methods} uses a ``teacher model'' to guide the training of ``student models''.
-In specific, the ``student models'' use the soft labels of the teacher model to perform model training, which can learn the knowledge of the teacher model.
+The {\it global control variable-based methods}~\cite{karimireddy2020scaffold,huang2021personalized} attempt to use a global variable to guide the training direction of local training, thereby alleviating gradient divergence.
+For example, SCAFFOLD~\cite{karimireddy2020scaffold} dispatches global control variables to clients to correct the ``client-drift'' problem in the local training process.
+FedProx~\cite{li2020federated} regularizes local loss functions with a proximal term to stabilize the model convergence, where such a proximal term is the squared distance between local and global models.
+The {\it client grouping-based methods}~\cite{chen2020fedcluster,fraboni2021clustered} group clients based on the similarity of their data distributions and select clients to participate in FL training by group.
+Since it is hard to directly obtain the data distributions of clients, most existing methods conduct the client grouping only based on simple information such as model similarity.
+For example, FedCluster~\cite{chen2020fedcluster} groups the clients into multiple clusters that perform federated learning cyclically in each learning round.
+CluSamp~\cite{fraboni2021clustered} uses either the sample size or model similarity to group clients, which can reduce the variance of client stochastic aggregation parameters in FL.
+Unlike the former two categories, the {\it Knowledge Distillation (KD)-based methods}~\cite{zhang2022fine,lin2020ensemble,ozkara2021quped} adopt a ``teacher model'' to guide the training of ``student models''.
+Specifically, the ``student models'' use soft labels of the teacher model to perform model training, thus learning the knowledge of the teacher model.
 For example, FedAUX~\cite{sattler2021fedaux} performs data-dependent distillation by using an auxiliary dataset to initialize the server model.
 FedGen~\cite{zhu2021data} performs data-free distillation and leverages a proxy dataset to address the heterogeneous FL problem using a built-in generator.
-FedDF~\cite{lin2020ensemble} uses ensemble distillation to accelerate by training the global model through unlabeled data on the outputs of local models.
+FedDF~\cite{lin2020ensemble} uses ensemble distillation to accelerate FL by training the global model through unlabeled data on the outputs of local models.

-Although the above approaches can improve FL performance from different perspectives, it still faces two problems.
-The first problem is additional non-negligible communication overheads.
-Since FL is often deployed in uncertain network quality, the increase in communication overhead will seriously affect the efficiency of FL.
-The second problem is the risk of data privacy exposure.
-Any attempt to obtain any information on the client (including data distribution, the similarity between clients, etc.) may increase the risk of privacy exposure.
-Furthermore, all these methods are based on the traditional one-to-multi approach, which is still strongly limited by the coarse-grained model aggregation.
-Different from the above FL optimization methods, FedCross presents a novel multi-to-multi framework to conduct a fine-grained model aggregation.